 - Shpet G. (1997).
 “Pis’mo k E. Gusserlyu ot 14.XII.1913” [“Letter to E. Husserl from 14.12.1913”].
 Logos, vol. 7, pp. 123–128.

 Doctor of Sciences*

-in Philosophy; Place of work:
+Professor; Place of work:

 *According to ISCED 2011, a post-doctoral degree called Doctor of Sciences (D.Sc.) is given to reflect second advanced research qualifications or higher doctorates.